 SPARQL query

-select ?result where {
+select ?result {

 # Text is stored in de data attribute of DOM text nodes